Aphthous Mouth Ulcers

 These can occur when multiple pinpoint lesions fuse together and form large, irregularly shaped ulcers.
 Herpetiform ulcers are so called because of their similarity in appearance to herpes, however, herpetiform ulceration is not caused by the herpes simplex virus.

 Symptoms of aphthous ulcers

-The ulcers are normally shallow and begin as pale yellow in colour, generally turning grey as the condition develops.
+The ulcers (aphthae, canker sores or mouth sores) are normally shallow and begin as pale yellow in colour, generally turning grey as the condition develops.
 They may be ringed with red or appear fully red when inflamed.
 Depending on where the ulcers are located, eating, drinking and talking may become uncomfortable.

 Causes of aphthous ulcers

-Possible triggers of aphthous ulcer include:
+Possible triggers of aphthous ulcers include: 5

 - Familial tendency